CleanCut/green/PythonTestingWithGreen.md

 and can actually spend more time on implementing enhancement proposals and fixing bugs.

-**Seriously, *DON'T* ** buy the course **without using a coupon!**  Udemy takes **at least 53% of the purchase price** if you don't use a coupon (sometimes even more, if they are doing their own sales or advertising).
-If you use the coupon, then I get 97% of the purchase.
+**Seriously, *DON'T* ** buy the course **without using a coupon!**  I get as little as 25%-50% of the purchase price if you don't use a coupon (depending on whether you go through an affiliate site or Udemy directly), but when you use a coupon, then I get 97% of the purchase price.
+Better for both of us.

 Early Bird Discount - First 100 Subscribers
 ---------------